ypid/seafile-wiki/Deploy-Seafile-with-MySQL.md

 If you need to deploy Seafile with MySQL, you need to download **seafile-server-1.4.5 or above**.

+**Note:** make sure that seafile is started by `./seafile.sh start` and LDAP is not enabled, otherwise administrator will not be created.

 ## Preparation ##

 1. [[Download and setup seafile server]], then start seafile and seahub and make sure everything is OK.